vipper36/blender_mmd_tools/README.md

 ### Camera
 This branch introduces non-Blender and more MMD-like camera operations.
-This is because mmd_tools toon shader depends on Camera distance.
+This is because mmd_tools edge shader depends on Camera distance.

-If you don't care toon shaders, you can switch back to normal Blender operations:
+If you don't care edge shaders, you can switch back to normal Blender operations:
 1. press [N]
 2. uncheck "Lock Camera To View" option